 Statutes of Limitations for Criminal Charges

 Broadly speaking, most criminal offenses in Kansas are subject to a five-year statute of limitations.
-This means that prosecutors have only five years from the date on which someone allegedly committed an offense to start prosecuting them for it.
+This means that prosecutors generally have five years from the date on which someone allegedly committed an offense to start prosecuting them for it.

 However, the law does establish unique statutory deadlines for specific felony offenses.
-Under this section of state law, sexually violent crimes have a statutory deadline of either ten years after the offense or after the alleged victim’s 18th birthday, depending on whether the alleged victim was a minor at the time of the alleged offense.
-In Kansas, there is no statutory deadline for allegations of murder though manslaughter and vehicular homicide are still subject to the standard five-year deadline.
+Under this section of state law, some sexually violent crimes have a statutory deadline of either ten years after the offense or after the alleged victim’s 18th birthday, depending on whether the alleged victim was a minor at the time of the alleged offense.
+In Kansas, there is no statutory deadline for allegations of murder, though manslaughter and vehicular homicide are still subject to the standard five-year deadline.

-“Outstanding Legal Representation”
+“Outstanding Legal Support”

 The prosecution will follow a procedure that will look something like this: